 My name is Leesa and I want to introduce myself and my motivations.
 Also, I want to say that I would appreciate any comments you might have over the course of my blogging.
-My posts detail my time with CIEE and the journey that I am on so that it will be valuable for you as you consider your own path.
+My articles detail my time teaching in classrooms around the world and the journey that I am on so that it will help guide you as you forge your own path.

 Teaching and Making an Impact in My Students’ Lives